-Return on ad spend (ROAS) is one of the easiest revenue based metrics to measure.
-It is simply the total revenue generated for a specific marketing channel (like PPC) divided by the total spend on that vertical.
+Return on ad spend (ROAS) is one of the easiest revenue-based metrics to measure.
+It is simply the total revenue generated for a specific marketing channel (like PPC) divided by the total spend on that channel.

 Here’s the formula: (Revenue/Spend) = Return on Ad Spend

 Pretty simple, but here’s an example for further clarification:

 If I spent $10,000 on paid search in October and generated $40,000 in revenue, my ROAS for paid search is $4:1. ($40,000/$10,000= $4)

 It tells you if, at the most foundational level, a marketing channel is performing at a level that will allow for profitability.